Frequently Asked Questions

 You can find student and graduate bios, and learn more about student dissertations, on our website:

 Many of our students are also seeking a doctorate to advance their careers: for example, to differentiate themselves among a crowd of MBAs or to learn new theories and tools they can take back to work.
 Some are approaching a career transition and want the personal growth and insights our unique program offers.
-They may be preparing themselves for a full or part time role in consulting, teaching, or higher education, or seeking to equip themselves for a career in higher education.
+They may be preparing themselves for a full or part time role in consulting, teaching, or higher education.

 In terms of structure, our program is also distinctive.
 When designing the Ph.D./D.B.A.
 Program in Values-Driven Leadership, we conducted extensive research into 75 programs focused on leadership, sustainability, corporate social responsibility, and organizational change.
 We evaluated them in terms of: